-My favorite aspect of working here is the team and family dynamic of the Staff and Council as a whole.
-A support system is key when the tasks pile up!
-I feel heard and my ideas and voice are embraced.
+My favorite aspect of working here is the team and family dynamic of the Staff and Council.
 I am thankful for every opportunity I have been given here!

 I grew up on the Berard Family Farm, just outside of Storthoaks, and now live there with my husband Curtis and our three children: Katie, Tucker and Chase.
 Curtis is a Maintenance Operator for Saturn Oil & Gas and the kids go to school in Carievale.